 Q57(d).
 Please provide any supporting documents under Adaptation Priority Action #3.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q57(e).

-Q57(e).
 Please provide any supporting documents under Adaptation Priority Action #3.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q58.

-Q58.
 Please indicate as to why you've been unable to make progress in Adaptation Action #3?
 Select all that apply.

-Q60.
+Skipped due to logic Q59.
+What resources could assist you in advancing this action?
+Skipped due to logic Q60.
 Describe the progress your local/tribal government has made related to Adaptation Action #4.
 Please select all that apply.
-This may include comprehensive plans, housing initiatives, postdisaster redevelopment plans, stormwater management plans, transportation plans, and land development regulations, inclusive of low-impact development.
+This may include comprehensive plans, housing initiatives, post-disaster redevelopment plans, stormwater management plans, transportation plans, and land development regulations, inclusive of low-impact development.
 Sea Level Rise projections should be included in all planning activities.
 In the past several years we have advanced/completed work related to this priority action that is still relevant today.
+We actively advanced activities related to this priority action in this reporting year (CY 2022).
 Q61.
 Provide a brief description of the work you are advancing related to Adaptation Action #4.
 This is not meant to be an exhaustive list, but rather a list of the most impactful actions.

-• The City has adopted by resolution the Southeast Florida Regional Climate Compact Sea Level Rise projections mandating their use in City planning efforts.
-Consequently, the City incorporates resilience planning into all of its master planning efforts, including but not limited to its Utilities Master Plan, Stormwater Master Plan, Parks Master Plan, Cemetery Master Plan and Seawall Master Plan. • The City is active in participating at the county level in local mitigation planning for disasters and community hazards including climate change.
+The City has adopted by resolution the Southeast Florida Regional Climate Compact Sea Level Rise projections mandating their use in City planning efforts.
+Consequently, the City incorporates resilience planning into all of its master planning efforts, including but not limited to its Utilities Master Plan, Stormwater Master Plan, Parks Master Plan, Cemetery Master Plan and Seawall and operations from a level of service perspective focused on the services provided.
+The City participates in the FEMA Community Rating System to earn points to reduce premiums by National Flood Insurance Program participants through education and flood risk reduction.

+Master Plan.
+The City is active in participating at the county level in local mitigation planning for disasters and community hazards including climate change.
+The City has developed and is actively implementing a Watershed Asset Management Plan (WAMP) considers citywide stormwater assets